yashodgayashan/environment_platform/README.md

 #### Develop and run using docker

 When you develop a feature and run using containers.
-You have to build the jar files using `./setup.sh` and then you have to build and up the dokcer composer.
+You have to build the jar files using `./setup.sh` and then you have to build and up the docker composer.

 # Run the project using docker